carbon-language/carbon-lang/clang/docs/LibTooling.rst

 Putting it together --- the first tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now we combine the two previous steps into our first real tool.
-This example tool is also checked into the clang tree at ``tools/clang-check/ClangCheck.cpp``.
+A more advanced version of this example tool is also checked into the clang tree at ``tools/clang-check/ClangCheck.cpp``.

 .. code-block:: c++